Please click here to share your news. Have a photo to share? Send it our way!

 endzeitliche Mahlrituale in der jüdischen Apokalyptik" at the Universität Erfurt, Germany.
 She intends to submit this book as Habilitationsschrift.

-Phyllis D. Airhart (AM'81, PhD'85) has published A Church with the Soul of a Nation: Making and Remaking the United Church (McGill-Queen's University Press, 2014).
+Phyllis D. Airhart (MA 1981, PhD'85) has published A Church with the Soul of a Nation: Making and Remaking the United Church (McGill-Queen's University Press, 2014).

 Dr. Mark Mattes (PhD‘95) edited Twentieth-Century Lutheran Theologians, which has now been published by Vandenhoeck and Ruprecht.